MicrosoftDocs/security/zero-trust/user-access-productivity-increase-security-access.md

 # Step 2.
 Increase security for accessing key resources

+After establishing an identity security perimeter that uses identity and explicitly validates trust for user accounts and devices ([Step 1](user-access-productivity-validate-trust.md)), the next step is to protect your apps and data from unauthorized users, which can include malicious insiders and cyberattackers.

-This step includes using Zero Trust to explicitly validate trust for all access requests for:
+Use Zero Trust to explicitly validate trust for all access requests to:

 - [Apps](#apps)